iddemirjs/deu-hospital-simulation/README.md

 hungry or needs go to a toilet, they can buy food from hospital cafe or go to the hospital restroom.
-At the end of every waiting period, these hunger and restroom meters are increased by a random value between 1 and given global increase rates.
-Your program should print every operation or event that happens inside it.
+At the end of every waiting period, these hunger and restroom meters are increased by a random value between 1 and given global increase rates. this program should print every operation or event that happens inside it.
 It should be in orderly and informative format.
-Please create your own console output format individually and according to what you think is the best.
+Please create this own console output format individually and according to what you think is the best.
-Because of randomization of costs, waiting times and requirement number of surgeons and nurses for surgeries, every execution of your program should be unique.
-If it is outputting the same results every time, there must be something wrong in your program.
+Because of randomization of costs, waiting times and requirement number of surgeons and nurses for surgeries, every execution of this program should be unique.

 ## todo list